-Spanish 458 (Fall) offers the student the opportunity to read extensively and closely texts from a particular author(s), genre(s), work(s), or theme(s) in Latin American Literature or Peninsular Literature.
+Offers the student the opportunity to read extensively and closely texts from particular author(s), genre(s), work(s), or theme(s) in Latin American Literature or Peninsular Literature.
 By completing the required reading, students prepare themselves for work that will be required the following semester.
-Prerequisite: senior standing.
+Prerequisites: Spanish majors only, senior standing or by permission.
 NU only.